-Tuition for 2018-19 / 5779 is $21,950.
-There is an additional $650 building fee and a technology fee for Freshmen.
-Tuition for next year will be determined by February 15, 2019.
+Tuition for 2019-20 / 5780 is $21,950.
+There is an additional $650 building fee and a technology fee of $140.
+Tuition for next year will be determined by February 15, 2020.
 Lunch, which is not included in tuition, can be ordered in advance from the various local establishments and is delivered daily to school.
-Students may bring lunch from home.
+Students may bring lunch from home or purchase from the Grove Cafe.
 Tuition does not cover class trips, school trips, and shabbatonim.

 KYHS is committed to providing an education to all students who can flourish in and contribute to our program.
 Parents who apply for tuition assistance will receive an amount in accordance with the family’s finances.
 Families who wish to apply for assistance should please check off the appropriate box on the online application and click here

 to complete the online application.
 The applications are processed by an outside company (FACTS Grant and Aid Assessment) and then reviewed by the tuition assistance committee.
 The application process for tuition assistance is conducted with dignity and discretion.
 Please make sure to send the required supporting documentation to FACTS.
 The Jewish Federation of South Palm Beach County assists us in providing tuition assistance to students who reside in the Boca Raton/ Delray areas.

 Step Up For Students

 is a scholarship awarded to Florida public school students who are economically disadvantaged and would like to attend a private school.
 Families who are eligible for Step Up For Students scholarships and do not currently receive Step Up funds must apply for the scholarship in a timely manner, as funds are awarded on a first-come first-served basis.
 Families who already receive Step Up funds for their children should renew their application as soon as possible.